DRMacIver/systems/tempo.md

 ## Joining Midway Through

-It is easy to join a cadence session midway through.
+It is easy to join a tempo session midway through.
 Pull up a chair, get a pad of paper, write down at least one conversation topic you want to discuss, and add a card with your name on it to the deck (The time keeper should shuffle the deck before the next round starts if new cards have been added).

 People are welcome to listen in if they are not in the deck, but they should not participate in the conversation.

 ## Splitting the group

-The optimal size for a cadence session is probably about 5-8 people.
+The optimal size for a tempo session is probably about 5-8 people.
 Once you've hit ten or more people, it's time to split the group (feel free to experiment with this number).

 To do this, add the discard pile back into the deck, shuffle the deck, and deal out two new smaller decks of roughly equal size.